michealespinola/reddit.wikidownloader/README.md

     python3 reddit.wikidownloader.py <subreddit1>,<subreddit2>,... <praw-site> <optional-2FA>

-This will download wiki pages from manually supplied comma-delimated subreddit names.
+This will download wiki pages from manually supplied comma-delimited subreddit names.

-### Example #2 (dynamically aquire account-joined subreddits)
+### Example #2 (dynamically acquire account-joined subreddits)

     python3 reddit.wikidownloader.py *JOINED* <praw-site> <optional-2FA>

-This will download wiki pages from dynamically aquired subreddit names based on the account used to authenticate the Reddit site.
+This will download wiki pages from dynamically acquired subreddit names based on the account used to authenticate the Reddit site.
 All subreddits that the account has joined will be processed.

 **Note**: Hundreds of joined subreddits can potentially take hours to download depending on the contents of those subreddit wikis.